Loading...

 Gross County Product per capita

 The Gross County Product measures wealth and welfare in the counties.
-It is derived by dividing the GCP by the population of the county.
+It is derived by dividing the GCP by the county's population.

 Counties with higher GCPs per capita tend also to have higher living standards and lower poverty levels.